 We’ve built an electric racing car.
 Sounds like a lot of fun, but believe us – we have learned a lot about how to make the transport sector renewable.

 På svenska.
-The transition to a renewable energy system means that we need to look at everything from how we heat our homes and charge our phones to how we move around.
+The transition to a renewable energy system requires us to rethink everything—from how we heat our homes and charge our phones to how we move around.

-The number of electric cars is increasing rapidly and Skellefteå Kraft wants to be part of this development.
-Not only through investments in charging infrastructure and smart, customized technology solutions that make it easier to use electrified vehicles, but also through projects like this.
+The number of electric vehicles is rapidly increasing and Skellefteå Kraft is committed to contributing to this development.
+Not only through investments in charging infrastructure and smart, tailored technical solutions that make the use of electric vehicles easier, but also through insights gained from projects like this—projects that combine innovation with sustainability at the highest level.

-An ongoing project that we can learn a lot from
+A completed project we learned a lot from

 We joined with PWR Racing to build the PWR001 electric racing car.